 iOS is a mobile operating system developed by Apple Inc. and distributed exclusively for Apple hardware.
-It is the operating system that powers iPhone, iPad, iPod Touch, and Apple TV.
+It is the operating system that powers iPhone, iPad and iPod Touch.

 Each main version of iOS / iPhone OS has introduced a big, main feature of the new version.